An 8 step guide to surviving your first year in business

 The following checklist will help you organise your legal responsibilities:

-- Investigate your rate of Corporation Tax: the rate of Corporation Tax you pay depends on how much profit your company makes.
-There are various thresholds that you should be aware of.
+- Investigate your rate of Corporation Tax.
+The rate of Corporation Tax you pay depends on how much profit your company makes.
+To learn more, read our guide to small business tax.

-- Choose an available trading name: check that your desired company name isn’t used by another company and that you’re allowed to take it.
+- Choose an available trading name.
+Check that your desired company name isn’t used by another company and that you’re allowed to take it.
 You can check its availability here, and for naming ideas and best practices, read our guide to finding the perfect name for your business.

-- Contact HM Revenue & Customs to organise tax and National Insurance: and don’t forget PAYE if you plan to become an employer.
-If you meet the threshold, you also need to register for VAT with your VAT office.
+- Contact HM Revenue & Customs to organise tax and National Insurance.
+And don’t forget PAYE if you plan to become an employer.
+If you meet the threshold, you also need to register for VAT.

-- Organise insurance and check if you need any licenses: especially if your business has to comply with health and safety regulations.
+- Organise insurance and check if you need any licenses.
+Especially if your business has to comply with health and safety regulations.
 Not too sure if you do?
-Find out which licenses you’ll need for your business over here.
+Find out which licenses you’ll need for your business via GOV.UK’s license finder.

-Pro Tip: Here are our top tips to avoid legal headaches in your first year in business.
+Top Tip: Here are our top tips to avoid legal headaches in your first year in business ⚠️

 People do business with people they know, like and trust.
 The professional network that you build in your first year can open doors for you that otherwise couldn’t be opened.
 So go out there and start mingling!

 Use LinkedIn or other social media platforms to reach out to professionals in your industry or others who, just like you, have started their own business.
 The more people you connect with, the more opportunities you’ll create for yourself, and the more support you’ll have when you need it.